minetest-mods-camp/x_tumbleweed/README.md

 ## Features

-* spawns in deser, sandstone desert and cold deser by default
+* spawns in desert, sandstone desert and cold desert by default
 * have a ~33% change to split down to smaller tumbleweeds when broken
 * drops decoration items from the biome where it was broken
 * has various sizes and textures